Summary

 Integrate what you’ve learned and see what’s next: review the key points for quitting smoking, risks and strategies, and anticipate how to maintain abstinence in the next module.

-• If you still haven’t quit smoking, it is recommended to write down in a 4-cell table the reasons in favor of continuing to smoke, the reasons against it, the reasons in favor of quitting, and the reasons against it.
+• If you still haven’t quit smoking, it is recommended that you write in a 4-cell table the reasons in favor of continuing to smoke, the reasons against it, the reasons in favor of quitting, and the reasons against it.
 The goal is to find your own reasons and motivation to start the process.
 It’s also okay to listen to the part of yourself that prefers to keep smoking and has doubts about the right time to quit.

-• It is usually better to quit cold turkey, or to plan a brief reduction of no more than 2 weeks.
+• It is usually better to quit cold turkey or to plan a brief reduction of no more than 2 weeks.
 In general, it is usually much more difficult to maintain controlled or reduced use than to quit completely.
 If you decide to reduce, it’s okay to accompany that phase with small actions that prepare you to quit, such as introducing new habits, smoking a different brand of tobacco, choosing 2 places where you used to smoke and stopping doing it there, writing a goodbye letter to tobacco, among others.

 And in the next module…

-• What benefits are there to staying smoke-free after the first weeks?
+• What benefits are there to staying smoke-free after the first few weeks?
 How does the body recover?

 • What myths are associated with tobacco use?